KanoComputing/kit-app-shell/README.md

  - ...

 ## TODO:
  - Create a Dockerfile with the setup to create on any platform.
 Host the image on dockerhub
+ - Add a `bootstrap/setup/doctor` subcommand that each platform will help users set up their environment for building apps for various platforms (e.g. XCode setup, Android Studio, Windows build tools)